-Individuals who are cisgender (cis) – that is to say, those who identify with the gender they were assigned at birth – rarely have to think about their pronouns, However, individuals who, are transgender, gender non-conforming, and gender non-binary are often addressed with incorrect pronouns, both intentionally and accidentally, which contributes to their invalidation and erasure of their identities and further perpetuates cis/heteronormative societal structures.
+Individuals who are cisgender (cis) – that is to say, those who identify with the gender they were assigned at birth – rarely have to think about their pronouns.
+However, individuals who are transgender, gender-expansive, and nonbinary are often addressed with incorrect pronouns, intentionally and accidentally, which contributes to the invalidation and erasure of their identities while further perpetuating cis/heteronormative societal structures.

-Might the Jewish imperative to treat others as we wish to be treated apply to gender identity, as well?
-After all, if each of us wishes to be treated with respect for our own authentic identities, surely it is in alignment with our Jewish values to respect others’ identities, as well.
+Might the Jewish imperative to treat others as we wish to be treated apply to gender identity as well?
+After all, if each of us wishes to be treated with respect for our own identities, surely it aligns with our Jewish values to respect others’ identities.

-When we introduce ourselves by sharing our pronouns, we more equally share responsibility for building these relationships with people who are different from us.
-Such actions are a powerful demonstration of allyship and a recognition of those most marginalized in our communities and the issues they face.
+When we introduce ourselves by sharing our pronouns, we share responsibility for building relationships with people who are different from us.
+Such actions are a powerful demonstration of allyship and recognizes the issues faced by those in our communities who are marginalized.

-Sinclair Sexsmith (they/them pronouns), a gender non-binary journalist, explains how such a seemingly small act can go a long way:
+Sinclair Sexsmith (they/them), a nonbinary journalist, explains how such a seemingly small act can go a long way:

-There is precedence for Judaism acknowledging different gender identities.
-Jewish scholars in ancient times acknowledged a wider diversity of gender than the male/female binary.
+There is precedence in Judaism for acknowledging different gender identities.
+Jewish scholars in ancient times acknowledged a wide spectrum of genders.
 In fact, Jewish texts contain more than 1,600 references to people outside of the gender binary.

-Modern-day Reform Judaism, in particular, understands that, to be their authentic selves, many people identify as transgender, non-binary, or gender non-conforming.
-In 2015, the Union for Reform Judaism adopted its historic “Resolution on the Rights of Transgender and Gender Non-Conforming People,” expressing our community’s collective commitment to the full equality, inclusion and acceptance of people of all gender identities and gender expressions.
+Modern Reform Judaism in particular understands that many people openly identify as transgender, nonbinary, or gender-expansive.
+In 2015, the Union for Reform Judaism adopted its historic “Resolution on the Rights of Transgender and Gender Non-Conforming People,” expressing our Movement's commitment to the full equality, inclusion, and affirmation of people of all gender identities and expressions.

-The Union for Reform Judaism’s audacious hospitality work aims to meet the needs of everyone in our community, including those who are currently in the margins of our Jewish community – and recognizes that doing so, in part, requires respecting the personal autonomy of everyone within our communities.
-One way to do that is by acknowledging and using individuals’ correct pronouns.
+The Union for Reform Judaism’s audacious hospitality work aims to meet the needs of everyone in our community, including those who are currently on the margins.
+We recognize that doing so requires respecting the personal autonomy of everyone within our communities.
+One way to do that is by acknowledging and using correct pronouns.

-The next time you introduce yourself, consider sharing your gender pronouns too.
-Whether verbally, in an email signature, or on a nametag, adding she/her/hers, he/him/his, or they/them/theirs (a common gender-neutral pronoun) to your introductions helps balance your relationships by creating a way for everyone to share an expression of their gender identity.
+The next time you introduce yourself, consider sharing your pronouns, too.
+Whether verbally, in an email signature, or on a nametag, adding she/her/hers, he/him/his, or they/them/theirs (a common gender neutral pronoun) to your introductions helps balance your relationships by creating a way for everyone to share their gender identity.

-Doing so also communicates your awareness of the variety and fluidity of gender identity, even if you are not currently aware of any trans, non-binary, or gender non-conforming people in your community.
-Your actions can provide them a safe way to articulate their identity – one that others already understand.
+Sharing your pronouns also communicates your awareness of the variety and fluidity of gender identity.
+Even if you are not currently aware of any transgender, nonbinary, or gender non-conforming people in your community, your actions can provide a safe way for them to articulate their identity.

-This practice not only provides a warm welcome but also helps create a comfortable environment in which people can be their true selves in authentic relationship with others.
+This practice provides a warm welcome and helps create a comfortable environment where people can be their true selves in authentic relationship with others.